paperManu/splash/README.md

 Attributes:

-- benchmark [int]: if set to anything but 0, the *World* will send the mesh at every iteration even if the mesh has not been updated
+- benchmark: [n] Set to 1 to resend the image even when not updated
-- file [string]: path to the mesh file to read from
+- file: [s] Mesh file to load

 ### mesh_shmdata
 As this class derives from the class mesh, it shares all its attributes and behaviors